Civilization II: Critical reviews

 On release, a reviewer for Next Generation ventured that Civilization II "may be one of the most balanced and playable games ever released."
 He especially praised the added depth of the combat, diplomatic relations, and trade over the original Civilization, which he said was one of the best games ever released for PC.
 Computer Gaming World gave it the Strategy Game of the Year award, and PC Gamer US named it the overall game of the year, calling it and its predecessor "perhaps the finest strategy games ever made."
 Civilization II was nominated as Computer Games Strategy Pluss 1996 game of the year, although it lost to Tomb Raider.
 However, it won the magazine's award for the best turn-based strategy game of the year.
 It also won a Spotlight Award for Best PC/Mac Game.
 Macworlds Michael Gowan wrote, "Hard-core strategists will enjoy this game's complexity."

 Next Generation reviewed the PlayStation version of the game, rating it five stars out of five, and stated that "Overall, Civ II remains one of strategy gaming's finest hours and is a welcome addition on PlayStation.
 For those who are willing, it's a game of limitless possibilities."

-In 2007, Civilization II was ranked as third in IGN's list of the 100 greatest video games of all time, having previously rated it at number 15 in 2003.
+In 2007, Civilization II was ranked as third in IGNs list of the 100 greatest video games of all time, having previously rated it at number 15 in 2003.
 In 2012, G4tv ranked it as the 62nd top video game of all time.
 Polish web portal Wirtualna Polska ranked it as the most addictive game "that stole our childhood".
 The journal article "Theoretical Frameworks for Analysing Turn-Based Computer Strategy Games" deemed it "significant and influential".
 In Ted Friedman's essay "Civilization and its Discontents: Simulation, Subjectivity, and Space" from the collection Discovering Discs: Transforming Space and Genre on CD-ROM, he argues that the game "simultaneously denies and de-personalizes the violence in the history of 'exploration, colonization, and development".
 Computer Shopper deemed it a "worthy successor" to Civilization, and "arguably the finest multiplayer game ever created".
 In anticipation to the launch of Civilization III, New Straits Times described Civilization II as "the best turn-based empire- building strategy game".
 Baltimore Afro-American was "obsessed with the game".
 Tribune Business News deemed it an "old favorite".
 The game was the fourth bestseller in October 1996 and the 3rd bestseller in December 1997.
 PC Games argued that the game "cemented the franchise's place in videogame history."

 In 1998, PC Gamer declared it the 2nd-best computer game ever released, and the editors called it "intelligent, engrossing and entertaining beyond compare, it's one of the finest artistic achievements of the last decade".
 In 1996, GamesMaster ranked the game sixth in a list of the top 100 games of all time, writing: "Civ 2 could well be one of the world's most addicting games."